 Here’s a look at steps you can take now to mitigate the risk of ransomware attacks.
 Follow these steps and make sure everyone within your organization is taken security measures seriously:

 Preparation is key for the security of your business and your precious data.
-If have not already done so, act not to protect your assets, and stay abreast of real-time news and information concerning cybersecurity and Ransomware attacks.
+If have not already done so, act now to protect your assets, and stay abreast of real-time news and information concerning cybersecurity and Ransomware attacks.

 About the author: As CIO at VAI, Kevin Beasley oversees both the corporation’s technology strategy in conjunction with product development and the internal information technology initiatives that support the goals of the company.

 Kevin is hosting a very special cybersecurity webinar on Feb.
 15th together with Guest Speaker, R. S. Richard Jr., Cybersecurity Advisor, from the U.S. Department of Homeland Security, Cybersecurity and Infrastructure Security Agency.
-Register today.